PaytonADugas/terrainGeneration/README.md

 # terrainGeneration

-Step 1.
-Go download processing -> processing.org
+1. Go download processing -> processing.org
-Step 2.
-Clone the project and then just run it
+2. Clone the project and then just run it